freddyvega/chrome-node/README.md

 # Selenium Grid Node - Chrome

 Selenium Node configured to run Google Chrome.
+It differs from the original provided by Selenium in that it can handle 5 instances of chrome per container.
+To achieve this the config.json was updated accordingly.

 ## Dockerfile